 TELFAIRMore than anything, Mary Telfair had a deep and passionate appreciation for the visual arts.
 As a member of the distinguished Georgian Telfair family, her abiding love for art, which was displayed in her magnificent Regency-style home, was bequeathed to the Georgia Historical Society, making her home the first and now oldest art museum in the South.
 You can tour it today just off Savannah's Telfair Square.
 We honor Mary's reverence for beauty and truth with our own tried-and-true, Telfair pattern, a camel-backed plaid whose lines intersect with strength and sincerity.

-ELLIS SQUARESavannah's Ellis Square is testament to perseverance, not merely for its first 200 years as a bustling marketplace square, but rather for its heroic restoration from becoming a parking lot in 1954.
-The bleak parking lot, however, gave rise to the Savannah preservation movement, which brought back Ellis Square to its rightful beauty in 2010, crowned by a bronze statue of native son and famous songwriter Johnny Mercer.
+ELLIS SQUARESavannah's Ellis Square is testament to perseverance, not merely for its first 200 years as a bustling marketplace, but rather for its heroic restoration from becoming a parking lot in 1954.
+The bleak parking lot, however, gave rise to the Savannah preservation movement, which brought Ellis Square back to its rightful beauty in 2010, crowned by a bronze statue of native son and famous songwriter Johnny Mercer.
 Recalling dapper, crosshatch, menswear patterns and Savannah's cobblestone streets, we created the Ellis Square pattern to use both positive and negative space in its design.
-This on-trend, always-elegant look is destined to be a favorite, as Mercer would say, come rain or come shine.
+This elegant look is destined to be a favorite, as Mercer would say, come rain or come shine.

 MADISONJust off of Madison Square is “one of the finest examples of Gothic Revival architecture to be found in the South,” the Green-Meldrim House.
 During the Civil War, this house was also where General Sherman was presented with the key to the city, a measure that ended up saving the city’s beauty and, in turn, was given to President Lincoln as a Christmas present.
-Around this landmark home, you’ll find ornate ironwork wrapping the porch and beautiful, latticed iron benches.
-Thus, the inspiration for our Madison pattern—a contrasting weave of vanilla and chocolate with a refreshing pop of teal—hues that are forever linked arm-in-arm.
+Around this landmark home, you’ll find ornate ironwork wrapping the porch, thus, the inspiration for our Madison pattern—a contrasting weave of vanilla and chocolate with a refreshing pop of teal.

 HILTON HEADTee up your style with the smart, tailored look of our Hilton Head pattern.
-Known for its miles of pristine beaches and world-class golf courses, Hilton Head Island’s seaside retreats, like famous Sea Pines Resort, draw visitors from all over the globe to play where the pros play.
+Known for its miles of pristine beaches and world-class golf courses, Hilton Head Island’s seaside retreats draw visitors from all over the globe to play where the pros play.
 In fact, the Heritage Golf Tournament was first played in Sea Pines in 1969, and has been a regular stop on the PGA TOUR ever since.
 Inspired by the island’s famous links and its iconic lighthouse, our Hilton Head pattern evokes the dimpled charm of the quintessential golf ball paired with a nautical nod to the Harbour Town Yacht Basin.

 AMELIAGet a jetsetter’s style with just one visit to this picture-perfect sea island.
 With over 400 years of history under eight different flags, Amelia Island in Naussau County, Florida is a historical place that “the French visited, the Spanish developed, the English named, and the Americans tamed.”
 The influence of those flags is still felt today, whether in the flair of Fernandina Beach or in this fanciful Spartina pattern that can take you from Amelia to anywhere in a flash.

 ST. SIMONSAs the largest of Georgia’s coastal Golden Isles, St. Simons Island is nestled with some of the country’s most elite resorts, and it’s easy to see why.
 Unspoiled beauty like mossdraped oaks and glistening sunset beaches have attracted upscale pleasure-seekers for decades.
 From the dreamy beginnings of the original lighthouse to the grand Strachan mansion, which relocated 100 miles to Daufuskie in 1986, there are plenty of reasons to fall in love with this sea island.
-In honor of this golden getaway, you’ll find romantic Baroque paisleys and flaxen flourishes like graceful sea oats, motifs fit for a queen in our St. Simons print.
+In honor of this golden getaway, you’ll find romantic Baroque paisleys and flaxen flourishes like graceful sea oats, motifs fit for a queen.

 TYBEEWith it’s sun-drenched beaches and its even sunnier disposition, Tybee Island is a charming oasis.
 As “Savannah’s Beach,” this barrier island off the coast of Georgia is a beacon for beachgoers—be it sea turtles or artisans, townies or tourists.
 It’s also home to one of the last 18th-century beacons still in operation: the Tybee Island Light Station.
 Inspired by this island’s colorful cottages and natural radiance, our Tybee print spotlights coastal hues in a brilliant sunburst design.